Mistrust and Verify

 In 2014, however, I got a project to fact-check an entire book, and it became clear to me that I had a lot to learn when it came to fact-checking and online research.
 I finished the book and the client was happy with the results, but I wasn’t happy with how long it took me and how frustrating it was to locate and verify some of the facts (or not locate and verify them in a few cases).

-Since that project, I’ve been reading about fact-checking and trying to learn more about it, when I’ve had the time.
+Since that project, I’ve been studying fact-checking, when I’ve had the time.
 I shared what I’d learned in a series of blog posts between November 2015 and July 2017.
 Now I’ve gone through those posts, reorganized them, and compiled the best points into a PDF, in case the links and advice might be helpful to others.

 The topics covered in this blog (and the PDF) include books and news articles, blogs and resources, links, search techniques, and sometimes things that just strike me as interesting.
 I’ve also included things that may seem pretty basic to some readers, but little things can make a big difference if you’re not aware of them.

 This isn’t a blog about political fact-checking.
 I’m an editor, not a journalist or a campaign worker.
 It's verification.